agarcher/tpuf-tweets/pdf_hybrid_search_guide.md

 └─────────────────────────────────────────────────────────────────────────────────┘
 ```

 This expands on our [Hybrid Search guide](https://turbopuffer.com/docs/hybrid) and explores techniques for improving search accuracy with large datasets of unstructured documents.
-We'll compare different chunking strategies and evaluate their impact on search quality using turbopuffer's vector and BM25 full-text search capabilities, then explore multiple rank fusion approaches and evaluation methodologies.
+We'll compare different chunking strategies and evaluate their impact on search quality using turbopuffer's vector and BM25 full-text search capabilities, then explore multiple rank fusion, reranking approaches, and evaluation methodologies.

 We will use [this collection](https://example.com/link/to/zip) of PDF papers on large language models from https://arxiv.org/ for the purposes of this guide.